dddrrreee/cs240lx-25spr/labs/11-memcheck-trap/README.md

 what you need.

 Extensions:
+  - Change the code to look at the instruction and figure out the complete set of bytes that it reads and writes.
+E.g., `push` can push many registers (and access many words), `pop` can pop many

   - If you get motivated, it's an interesting puzzle to do it the old way: use single stepping to turn off traps, jump to the memory instruction in single step mode, then come back and turn traps